10 Attractions You Just Can’t Miss!

 If you’re passionate about temples, pagodas and old buildings, you will be delighted in this area.
 Plan an entire day to visit the main sites and have the time to explore the hidden back alleys.
 More about Lotus Pond in Kaohsiung City…

 This temple is the most impressive I’ve seen on the island.
 From the outside, it looks like Beijing’s Forbidden City with its palatial architecture and endless curved roofs.
-The complex is a half hour drive outside Kaohsiung.
+It’s a very peaceful place on weekdays.
+The standing buddhas make striking photo subjects.
+The complex is a half hour drive outside Kaohsiung, in Dashu District.
+More about Foguangshan…

 Find hotels, hostels, and guesthouses.
 Check availability and prices for hotels in Kaohsiung City, in Southern Taiwan.
 Book room now and avoid being stuck without a bed at night.